nairvinit/Machine-Learning-Projects/README.md

 # my-mL-journey

-Home projects for the machine learning enthusiast in me.
+Home projects in machine learning and data analytics.

-I made these projects between June 2018 and September 2018.

-All these projects have been uploaded directly to Github and were coded in python using the Anaconda framework.
+All works have been done between June 2018 to September 2018 using python 3 on Anaconda framework.

 The datasets were obtained online from superdatascience.com